 While there are other specialized home inspections that can be done on various areas of your home, these cover the basics and will help save you costly repairs down the road if you purchase a home without knowing about these problems to begin with.

-At Riverside Restoration, we specialize in restoring homes that have suffered from mold damage, fire damage, and water damage.
+At Riverside Restoration Inc., we specialize in restoring homes that have suffered from water damage , fire or smoke damage , or mold restoration .
 Call us today for more information on how we can help you repair these issues if your home inspection revealed any of these problems, and we will gladly assist with a free consultation.